 “Maryborough has a district health service with about 25 acute beds and two emergency beds.
 There is a nursing home nearby.
 Local GPs see all of their patients in the hospital, including people in acute beds.

 “They take turns to run the urgent care centre and see a lot of acute medicine such as heart attacks and strokes.
 They decide whether somebody needs to be evacuated to a hospital.

 “When you are working there, you have to trust your own judgement and have back-up plans.”

 “I would always suggest that people do more than one year in a hospital.
 The knowledge acquired will be useful.
 Much of general practice is about pattern recognition and feeling comfortable.
 Take that extra year.
 It is only a year.

-“Additionally, general practice training is only two years, so if you are not sure which speciality you want, absolutely do general practice!
+“Additionally, general practice training is not very long, so if you are not sure which specialty you want, absolutely do general practice!
 There are so many transferable skills.
 And we get to do so many different things – it is not sitting in a little room all day seeing people with coughs and colds.

 “You have such an impact on people’s lives and you have an impact in different ways.
 It is about improving health literacy.
 It is about seeing families.
 It is about teaching people things about themselves that they didn’t know.
 It is an opportunity to be really intimately involved in people’s lives without an “all care but no responsibility” attitude.”